Taiwopeter-babs/techprosng-backend-task/OPTIMIZATION.md

     SELECT userId FROM users WHERE userId = '342h8-4332-olearn';
     ```

-    The above query is an example of
+    The above query is an example of queries frequently used.
+Only in required circumstances are two columns combined, which would have justified the usage of the combined index.

+    An example query that creates an index on `userEmail` column in the `users` table

+    ```sql
+    -- create an index for `userEmail`
+    USE olearn_db;

+    CREATE INDEX idx_user_email ON users(userEmail);
+    ```

     Of course, this would not matter if the database server is hosted on a machine with a large enough compute resources.
-Still, it is reasonable to consider the effect many indexes might have on a single database.
+Still, it is reasonable to consider the effect many indexes might have on a single database if not required.
+For this case, separately indexing the columns was useful.

 - #### Implementation of a caching system
 - #### Creating read replicas